 Jack Adelman

-A radical mastectomy was performed in July, 2018.
+A radical mastectomy was performed in July 2018.
 The surgery was a success, and the tumor was less than one centimeter, and it was contained.
 The lymph nodes were clear.
 Since it was an estrogen-based cancer, I did not require chemo or radiation.
 I take tamoxifen daily, and will do so for 10 years.

 Having cancer changed my life radically.
-I had great support from my family, however, once you have cancer you are walking that path by yourself and the fear of recurrence is always with you.
-I started going to a psychologist and she helped me understand how to deal with being a cancer survivor.
+I had great support from my family; however, once you have cancer, you are walking that path by yourself, and the fear of recurrence is always with you.
+I started going to a psychologist, and she helped me understand how to deal with being a cancer survivor.

 I have three daughters, so I had a genetic test done in August 2013.
 The results were negative.
 I had another test in August 2018, because there are new panel tests.
 The result was again negative.

 I ask every man I meet to ensure that they get a breast exam during their annual physical.
 I have learned that 99% of doctors do not do the breast exam on men.
-When men find out they have cancer (liver, pancreas, lung, etc.), frequently it is due to not having been first diagnosed with breast cancer and the cancer has spread to other areas.
+When men find out they have cancer (liver, pancreas, lung, etc.), it is frequently due to not having been first diagnosed with breast cancer, and the cancer has spread to other areas.

 Share this story: